 Comfortable using Microsoft Office applications and web-based applications such as Box

 Locations & Dates of Employment

 Two-session residential program at Haverford College, Haverford, PA: June 16 - August 4, 2019

 Two-session residential programs at University of California at Santa Cruz: June 23 - August 11, 2019

 Terms of Employment

-At residential sites, the first-year salary is $8,400 for a seven-week period, and at day sites, the first-year salary $7,000 for a seven-week period.
+At residential sites, the first-year salary is $8,400 for a seven-week period.

 Room and board are provided at residential sites; employees pay their own travel to and from program locations.